-With apologies to their fellow workers, superintendents are the unquestioned intellectuals at most golf courses.
+With apologies to their fellow workers, golf course superintendents are the unquestioned intellectuals at most golf courses.
 After all, the majority of supers have graduated from intense four-year programs at top universities.

 The great Byron Nelson said as much.
-“I think the job the superintendents have done is the biggest improvement in golf today.
-The demands have caused it, yes, but also the education that the superintendents have now in agronomy and such (is critical).
+“I think the job the golf course superintendents have done is the biggest improvement in golf today.
+The demands have caused it, yes, but also the education that the golf course superintendents have now in agronomy and such (is critical).
 What I like is that golf course management has become so good universally.”

 Golf course architect Robert Trent Jones, Jr., notes: “To golf course superintendents around the world I owe a great debt, and every architect owes a great debt.
 We can only continue to provide these great golf facilities with well-educated professionals to maintain them.”